cogsys-tuebingen/PAL/README.md

 - Has to be used in a slightly different way compared to default Tensorflow optimizers.
     - Does not support Keras and Estimator API.
     - Iterator outputs must be stored manually in variables.
 Since two inferences over the same input data are required.
-    - Have a look into the example code to see how to use it.
+    - Have a look into the example code, to see how to use it.
 - parabola approximations and loss lines can be plotted

 ## Virtual environment